-Intermission was released as a studio track, played over the PA in a live setting, as the uncredited opening track on the Lovesexy Live 1 home video (from the 9 September, 1988, Westfallenhalle, Dortmund, West Germany live broadcast).
+Intermission was recorded to serve as accompanying soundscape to the intermission that occurred halfway through in shows on the Lovesexy Tour.
+It was released as a studio track, played over the PA in a live setting, as the uncredited opening track on the Lovesexy Live 1 home video (from the 9 September, 1988, Westfallenhalle, Dortmund, West Germany live broadcast).
 No audio version of the track has been released.

 Initial tracking took place over the course of four days, 12-15 June, 1988 at Paisley Park Studios, Chanhassen, MN, USA.
 The track is, in essence, a sound collage, rather than a song, and was recorded specifically to be played during the Lovesexy Tour shows, as the intermission piece (hence the name) between the first and second halves of the show.
 As such, it was never intended for inclusion on any studio project.

 Intermission includes many elements from other tracks, as well as many unique parts.
 It opens with deep synth notes and some classical-sounding synth work, before a female voice recites a portion of William Shakespeare's play Romeo and Juliet (Act 2, Scene 2).
 This was originally recorded for Modernaire and it's possibly the voice of Jill Jones.
 The background contains some Clare Fischer arranged strings lifted from Crystal Ball (which was unreleased at the time).
 Ingrid Chavez's poem Cross The Line is then sampled in full, with underneath it the arrangement that Clare Fischer did for Cosmic Day (which remains unreleased to this day).